ansballard/jquery-datatables-editable/README.md

 bower install
 grunt
 ```

+To view the example page locally, run `grunt serve` in the project directory, and navigate to [localhost:8000](http://localhost:8000).
+To develop locally, use `grunt dev` to lint and minify on file changes.

 Any formatting error should show up after running grunt, and a minified version/source map will be generated.